 The farmers Market is now OPEN for the Season.
 Thanks to Zilke Vegetable Farms, Erie Bread Company and everyone else who helps make the Wednesday Market awesome!

-I’m reposting my article from five years ago in commemoration of the amended Volstead Act on this day at 6pm.
+I’m reposting my article from a few years ago in commemoration of the amended Volstead Act on this day at 6pm.

 It’s Thursday, May 11th 1933 at 6pm.
 What would you as a beer drinker be doing?
 Most likely waiting in line to buy your first legal beer in Michigan for 15 years.
 Since the beer law was signed on April 7th, the state was preparing for this moment.
 Trucks and trains full of beer had been delivered to warehouses around the state for the sale of 3.2 beer.
 Yes, in spite of Michigan being the first state to repeal the 18th amendment on April 10, 1933.
 You could not sell beer until May 11th.
 Detroit got its first taste of legal beer on May 10th.
 One hundred and fifty barrels went on sale that night at a special charity ball by the American Legion.
 Now, it was the rest of the state’s turn.